mrjones2014/legendary.nvim/README.md

   { '<leader>m', ':messages<CR>' },
   -- you can also map lua functions directly as a binding { '<C-p>', require('legendary').find, description = 'Search key bindings' }
+  -- You can also have items that aren't bound to any key, but are executable -- through the finder by omitting a keycode and adding `nobind = true` -- this way you can use legendary.nvim like VS Code's Command Palette { ':CommentToggle<CR>', description = 'Toggle comment', nobind = true }
 }

 -- Then install the plugin (using packer.nvim in this example)